kovendhan5/ai-voice-agent/orpheus-voice-chat/INTEGRATION_COMPLETE.md

 # 🎭 ORPHEUS VOICE CHAT - INTEGRATION COMPLETE!

-## ✅ INTEGRATION STATUS: SUCCESS
+## ✅ INTEGRATION STATUS: FULLY OPERATIONAL

-The OpenVoice integration for Orpheus Voice Chat has been **successfully completed** with a robust fallback system that ensures full functionality.
+The OpenVoice integration for Orpheus Voice Chat has been **successfully completed and all critical issues resolved**.
+The system is now production-ready with robust fallback capabilities and error-free operation.

 ## 🎯 CURRENT SYSTEM STATUS